-What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Medicare Part B prescription drugs When in-network: Prior authorization is required for some drugs.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medicare Part B prescription drugs When in-network: Prior authorization is required for some drugs.
 20% co-insurance.
 50% co-insurance.
 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self- administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs
+Covered drugs include: Drugs that usually aren't self- administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug AntigensCertain oral anti-cancer drugs and anti-nausea drugs